-Before you start the walk, take a moment to visit the Canadian War Memorial – the simple wooden cross commemorates the Canadian forces in the New Forest before the D-Day invasion of 6 June 1944.
+Before you start the walk, take a moment to visit the Canadian War Memorial – the simple wooden cross commemorates the Canadian forces stationed in the New Forest before the D-Day invasion of Normandy on 6 June 1944.
 Before the invasion, Canadians would gather here for church services.

-From the car park beside the Canadian memorial, go through the gate and begin walking downhill.
-When the path forks after about 150m, take the left hand route.
+From the car park beside the Canadian memorial, opposite the main Bolderwood car park, go through the gate and begin walking downhill.
+Stay on the main gravel path to the right when it forks after about 150m.

-Keep following the path straight until the gate to exit Highland Water Inclosure.
-Join the forest track heading downhill into the trees.
+Keep following the path for just over 1 km – going straight across a crossroads – until you reach the gate to exit Highland Water Inclosure.
+Go through the gate and turn left to join the forest track heading downhill into the trees.

 Cross the footbridge at the bottom of the hill where Long Brook meets Highland Water.
 The area each side of the bridge can be churned up in wet weather conditions.
 Follow the track ahead as it follows a gentle incline up Mogshade Hill.
 After 650m the path joins another.
 After another 250m, turn left and follow the track alongside the plantation of pine trees until you reach a barrier before the road.
 Walk the short distance back to the Canadian Memorial car park, or further to the Bolderwood car park.